asicoderOfficial/National-Datathon-UH-2020/README.md

 The rest was also sent to support our work and show how much effort we had put in it.

-Finally, we could not get to the top 3, but qualified for the final national round, becoming the best team in our university.
-If you want to check it, open the 'Certificate.pdf' file that proves it.
+Finally, we got to the 4th national place!

 Thank you for checking my repo!